TNamdarian/NamaStay/README.md

 ## Media
-Since this is a fictional website I decided to use illustarations to make it more fun and impersonal.
+Since this is a fictional website, I decided to use illustarations to make it more fun and impersonal.
 The illustrations were obtained from:
 * [Iconscout](https://iconscout.com/)
 * [dribble.com](https://dribbble.com/)
 * [uplabs.com](https://www.uplabs.com/)